lutoma/xelix/docs/compiling.md

 # Compiling
 ## Toolchain

 To compile Xelix, you first need the Xelix toolchain.
 It consists of binutils, a GCC cross-compiler and the newlib C standard library, all with configuration and patches to support the i786-pc-xelix target.

+Please check [Prerequisites for GCC](https://gcc.gnu.org/install/prerequisites.html) for GCC build dependencies.
+You will also need autoconf/automake.
+On Debian-based systems, you can install the dependencies using `àpt install build-essential autoconf automake`.

 You can build the toolchain using